-However, until recently, there has been no framework for systematically relating the values and principles to practice.
-There was no clear statement about the standards of professional behaviour that CLD practitioners, wherever and by whoever they are employed, should expect of themselves, and that others should expect of them.
-The CLD Code of Ethics, together with the Competences, provides the framework for thinking about how the values should impact on what practitioners do on a day-to-day basis.
+The Code of Ethics provides a structure for systematically relating the values to practice.
+It is a clear statement about the standards of professional behaviour that CLD practitioners, wherever and by whoever they are employed or deployed as volunteers, should expect of themselves, and that others should expect of them.
+The CLD Code of Ethics, together with the Competences and Key Attributes, forms the CLD Competent Practitioner Framework which supports practitioners to think about how the values should impact on what they do on a day-to-day basis.

 The Code then first and most fundamentally matters because it is a key means of ensuring that the impact of CLD in the lives of the communities, young people and adult learners that we work with is positive and the quality of practice is of the best.
-Wide and effective use of the Code of Practice, in conjunction with the CLD Competences, is also essential if we aspire to CLD as a professional grouping having a central role in governing our own practice.
+Wide and effective use of the Code of Ethics, in conjunction with the CLD Competences, is also essential if we aspire to CLD as a professional grouping having a central role in governing our own practice.
 Without an agreed and recognised reference point for the behaviour and competence of practitioners there is no means for this to happen.

-Consideration of the Code of Ethics does not provide an alternative to practitioners' accountability to their employers; it does provide a means of ensuring that this accountability is governed in a way that is appropriate to the nature of CLD, and a point of reference for practitioners and managers in ensuring that employers recognise and understand the ethical basis of CLD practice.
-Underpinning all of this, it is also designed to encourage practitioners to consider their own position in daily and ongoing practice contexts.
-It is not a set of rules.
+Consideration of the Code of Ethics does not provide an alternative to practitioners' accountability to their employers; it does provide a means of ensuring that this accountability is governed in a way that is appropriate to the nature of CLD, and acts as a point of reference for practitioners and managers in ensuring that employers recognise and understand the ethical basis of CLD practice.